 Aflac Inc. (AFL): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-Aflac's product expertise, healthy capital ratios, dividend hike, accelerated buybacks and better-than-expected profit repatriation boost confidence.
-Its third-quarter earnings surpassed the Zacks Consensus Estimate primarily on lower share count and expense control.
-However, top line decelerated owing to reduced sales and premiums along with unfavorable dollar/yen exchange rate in Japan.
+Aflac's fourth-quarter earnings underperformed the Zacks Consensus Estimate and the year-ago results despite lower share count and expense control.
+Top line decelerated owing to reduced sales and premiums along with unfavorable dollar/yen exchange rate in Japan.
 These were partially offset by marginal improvement in the U.S. operations.
-We remain cautious of the tepid growth guidance and investment returns, given the sluggish economy faced in Japan, while expenses and benefit ratio are likely to rise.
+We remain cautious of the tepid growth guidance and investment returns, given the sluggish economy faced in Japan.
+Yet, Aflac's product expertise, healthy capital ratios, dividend hike, accelerated buybacks and better-than-expected profit repatriation in 2014 boost confidence.
 Overall, a stable economy and investment restructuring should help gather momentum in the long run, negate interest and currency risks, and enhance financials, justifying our Neutral recommendation on the stock.

 Founded in 1955 and headquartered in Columbus, Georgia, Aflac Inc., through its subsidiary American Family Life Assurance Company of Columbus, provides supplemental health and life insurance.
 The company was incorporated in 1973 under the laws of the state of Georgia.
 Aflac offers voluntary insurance policies in Japan and the U.S., all of which provide financial protection against income and asset loss.
 The company sells its products through sales associates, independent corporate/individual agencies and affiliated corporate agencies.
 Aflac insurance products provide protection to more than 50 million people across the U.S. and Japan.
 As of Dec 31, 2013, Aflac Japan had 4,524 employees and Aflac U.S. had 4,335 employees.
 Aflac's other operations include a printing subsidiary, which had 282 employees as of Dec 31, 2013.